tarantool/doc/doc/release/policy.rst

     while ``2.x.y`` had stable releases, but wasn't an LTS series.
     Now both series are long-term supported.

-The topics below describe the new versioning policy in more detail.
+The topics below describe the versioning policy in more detail.

 Versioning policy
 -----------------